mcdonagj/Tiptabs/README.md

 3. Create tests for various functions in the ITC and supporting classes.
     * [WIP] Use pytest to cover all possible cases for class functions.
     * [WIP] pytest source: https://docs.pytest.org/en/latest/
     ###### *Note: Some methods are being refactored to return a list containing a Boolean condition indicating the success of a given operation and an error message for the given condition that occurred.
-In the future of the ITC, this message will be posted as a message on the Angular frontend.
+In the future of the ITC, this message will be posted as a message on the AngularJS frontend.

 4. A Flask web application hosted on a web server within Amazon Web Services' Elastic Beanstalk.
     * [WIP] Created a Flask web application within main.py.